sankalpG007/My-Todo-app/README.md

 # My-Todo-app
-Its a Todo app you can your daily routine here.
+Its a Todo app you add can your daily routine here.